egillespie/web-component-intro/README.md

 # Web Components by Example

+**By Erik Gillespie**

-This is an introduction to web components using lots of examples.
-Even the and even the slides are written with web components (I know, very meta).
+An introduction to web components using lots of examples.
+Even the slides are written with web components (I know, very meta).

 To experience this presention, visit:

 https://egillespie.github.io/web-component-intro

-## Outline

-### About the presenter
+## About the presenter

 - Erik Gillespie `erik.gillespie@gmail.com`